minaxyz/Planet-Hunting-local/README.md

 ### formulas.py
 A module containing all the formulas for the calculation of system parameters.

+### utils.py
+A module containing more complex relevant algorithms.

 ## Example Code
 Plotting a histogram of planetary radii.
 ```